It doesn’t matter whether you’re a student or a professional, moving to a new city and finding a room can be challenging.

 - Casas e Quartos em LISBOA

-Spotahome is a little like Airbnb, but for longer-term rentals (the minimum rental period is 30 days).
+Spotahome is a little like Airbnb, but for mid and longer-term rentals (the minimum rental period is 30 days).
 You can either rent an entire apartment or just a room, and most of the rooms are professionally checked over by the Spotahome team.

 Roomster normally has a handful of room listings in Lisbon, as well as the occassional entire apartment.
 The listings include a bit about the property as well as about the other people in the property as well so you can see whether they’re party animals or likely to be quieter.

 Roomster is a little like a classifieds website, but just for properties, which means that you have to get in touch with the landlord or other tenant directly rather than going through a company (as is the case with Spotahome or Airbnb).
 This does keep the costs down as there are no service fees to pay, but it does mean you have to do a lot more due diligence as a renter.